Glomerulonephritis is a kidney disorder that causes inflammation in

 throat, or may be a complication of an autoimmune disease, such as lupus or

-rheumatoid arthritis.
+an inflamation of the blood vessels (vasculitis).
 Symptoms may include blood and protein in the urine and swelling

 Treatment of glomerulonephritis includes medicines, such as